MicrosoftDocs/visualstudio-docs/docs/vs-2015/misc/menucommands-vs-olemenucommands.md

 manager: jillfra
 ---
 # MenuCommands Vs. OleMenuCommands
-You can create menu commands by deriving either from <xref:System.ComponentModel.Design.MenuCommand> or from <xref:Microsoft.VisualStudio.Shell.OleMenuCommand> object, and impementling the appropriate event handlers.
+You can create menu commands by deriving either from <xref:System.ComponentModel.Design.MenuCommand> or from <xref:Microsoft.VisualStudio.Shell.OleMenuCommand> object, and implementing the appropriate event handlers.
 In the majority of cases you can use <xref:System.ComponentModel.Design.MenuCommand>, as the VSPackage project template does, but occasionally you may need to use <xref:Microsoft.VisualStudio.Shell.OleMenuCommand>.

  The commands that a VSPackage makes available to the IDE must be visible and enabled before a user can use them.
 When commands are created in a .vsct file by using the Visual Studio Package project template, they are visible and enabled by default.
 Setting some command flags, such as `DynamicItemStart`, can change the default behavior.
 The visibility, enabled status, and other properties of a command can also be changed in code at run time by accessing the <xref:Microsoft.VisualStudio.Shell.OleMenuCommand> object that is associated with the command.